royaltm/spectrusty-tutorial/step3.md

 That's... a lot of things there.
 The good thing is, we had a dedicated function for that.
 Whew!

 And you can also see now what the `nmi_request` was for.
-We also need to change the implementation of:
+We also need to change the implementation of the method:

 ```rust
     fn trigger_nmi(&mut self) {